 - A blocked air intake pipe.
 Fallen leaves and other yard debris may be the culprit.

 Cooling System Repair

 In cases of air conditioning systems that have come to the end of their useful service life, an air conditioning repair may not be possible.
 Similarly, an AC compressor that’s gone kaput often will require an entire system replacement, since the compressor is such an expensive and key part of the system.
+You could compare it to an engine going bad in an automobile.
 In these cases, the technician will detail your options for a new cooling system, or refer you to a colleague who can.
 This doesn’t need to be the end of the world, however.
 Over time, a new high-efficiency AC system will use less energy than your old system, and deliver monthly savings on utility bills.
 It’s just a matter of how long it will take to save as much as the extra cost of the high-efficiency system.
 In the greater Cincinnati area, with its several-month cooling season, savings should accumulate in a reasonable period of time.